paulprzybylowski/gym-jitsu/README.md

 # GymJitsu

-> GymJitsu is a dynamic, multi-page web app utilizing server-side rendering and data persistence.
+> GymJitsu is a dynamic multi-page Express web app with server-side rendering and data persistence using MongoDB.
+GymJitsu is a business directory app focused on Jiu-Jitsu gyms.
+The app encourages users to view, add, and rate Jiu-Jitsu gyms.

 > Live demo [_here_]().

 ## Table of Contents